-The main disadvantage of purchasing a property at auction is that there is often only limited information available on the property and no possibility to carry out comprehensive due diligence prior to the purchase.
-It is important, therefore, to check the Land Registry for information on third-party rights that may have been recorded prior to the event giving rise to the auction (e.g. prior ranking mortgages), since such third-party rights will remain encumbering the property after the auction and until such time as the relevant debts are paid.
-Such encumbrances will tend to drive the auction prices down, as the new owner will generally attempt to have the encumbrances removed by paying off the relevant creditors.
+The main disadvantage of buying a property at auction is that there is often only limited information available on the property and it is not possible to carry out a comprehensive due diligence prior to the purchase.
+It is important, therefore, to check the Land Registry for information on third-party rights that may have been recorded prior to the event giving rise to the auction (e.g. prior ranking mortgages), since such third-party rights will remain encumbering the property after the auction and until the relevant debts are paid.
+Such encumbrances will tend to drive the auction prices down, as the new owner will generally attempt to remove them by paying off the relevant creditors.

-It should be noted that acquiring a property encumbered by a prior ranking mortgage will not automatically result in the new owner becoming the borrower or debtor of the debt secured by such mortgage.
-Subrogation into the debtor's position requires consent from the creditor and, if not granted, the new owner would become a third-party guarantor (through the mortgage) of the existing borrower.
+It should be noted that acquiring a property encumbered by a prior ranking mortgage does not automatically make the new owner the borrower or debtor of the debt secured by that mortgage.
+Subrogation in the debtor's position requires the creditor's consent and, if not granted, the new owner would become a third-party guarantor (through the mortgage) of the existing borrower.